 Live Action TV

-- The Cardassians of Star Trek all have a full head of shiny black hair, despite the rest of them being green and scaly.
+- The Cardassians of Star Trek all have a full head of shiny black hair, despite the rest of them being scaly (though armadillos are also mammals with scales).
 The humanoid chameleons known as the Jem'Hadar also have something that appears to be a black ponytail hidden behind their ceratopsid-like bony crests, though some sources claim it's actually some sort of fiberoptic cable, since their entire race are cyborg Super Soldiers.
 The Klingons are also sometimes described as being some sort of reptile, but this is far from consistent.

 - Many Dungeons & Dragons monsters are portrayed as (usually female and beautiful) non-mammals with hair.
 Naga, mariliths, lillendi, harpies ... some of them are magical or demonic beings, but it's disturbingly consistent.

-- Warhammer Fantasy and Warhammer 40000: The Greenskins of are naturally hairless, because they're essentially sentient and extremely violent humanoid fungi.
-Most Greenskin hair is limited to topknots which are explained as being a specialized breed of squig (small, mindless and very hungry/aggressive beasties) that clamps onto the skin with its teeth and is used as a "clip on" hairpiece.
+- Warhammer Fantasy and Warhammer 40,000: The greenskins are naturally hairless, because they're essentially sentient and extremely violent humanoid fungi.
+Most orc/k hair is limited to topknots which are explained as being a specialized breed of squig (small, mindless and very hungry/aggressive beasties) that clamps onto the skin with its teeth and is used as a "clip on" hairpiece.

 - The Great Deku Tree in Ocarina of Time has big eyebrows and a very remarkable moustache.